JohnOperatingSystem/Matboard-Bridge-Sim/README.md

 ## 🔧 Features

-- Simulates a **six-wheel train** traversing a 1200 mm simply supported bridge
+- Simulates a **six-axle train** traversing a 1200 mm simply supported bridge
 - Generates **Shear Force Diagrams (SFD)** and **Bending Moment Diagrams (BMD)** for each train position
 - Calculates:
   - Reaction forces at supports